 He was for many years a close family friend of that master craftsman Bernard Miller, who built and painted models for famous layouts of Stanley Norris, Neil Corner and David Jenkinson.
 I am sure that Wally was greatly inspired by Bernard.
 Model making ideas and techniques passed from one to another, throughout their friendship.
 Jack Ray wrote in the March 1992 Gauge O Guild Gazette “No transfers were ever used by Bernard, every letter and numeral being done by hand – and shaded!” https://www.gaugeoguild.com/secured/gazette_archive/Vol11-10//offline/download.pdf

-On checking with an eyeglass the lettering on some of the earlier models have indeed been painted by hand.
+On checking with an eyeglass the crests and lettering on some of the earlier models have indeed been painted by hand.
 In fact an invoice from Bernard to Wally dated 18th Sept.
-1970 for the painting of “Yorkshire” has been found, confirming that Wally used him to paint his locos, until Bernard inconveniently passed away in 1980.
+1970 for the painting of “Yorkshire” has been found, confirming that Wally used him to paint his locos, until Bernard sadly and inconveniently passed away in 1980.